koroshan/startup-kit-templates/README.md

 With MFA enabled you use an app like Google Authenticator or Authy to obtain a one-time password, and use this when logging in, in addition to your username and key pair.

+You can also set how long CloudWatch logs are retained, and optionally enable [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), among other options.

+The bastion template is dependent on having previously run the VPC template--when you run the bastion template you're required to enter the name of the VPC created by the VPC template.
+Once the bastion stack has been created, you can log into the [EC2 section of the console](https://console.aws.amazon.com/ec2), find the EC2 instance containing the stack name, copy its public DNS address, and [ssh into it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+One on the bastion host you should be able to reach all AWS resources running in the same VPC.

+For security and cost optimization it's best practice to stop (not terminate!) the bastion host when not in use.

 <details>
 	<summary>Resources Created</summary>